kgilds/getRealScripts2015/README.md

 1. *teacher_survey_dm*--The purpose of this script is to prepare the teacher survey for analysis and sends data to sqlite database.

 2. *teacher_survey_analysis*.
 Reads data from sqlite database and has scripts to run analysis.
+This script is dependent on  updated teacher_survey_ survey data management script.